What are Marketing “Assets”?

 Marketing assets can very simply be defined as those items you use to promote your brand, product, or service.
 Below is a quick hit list to further explain “items”:

-There are many more items but hopefully this can begin to paint the picture for you.
-Marketing assets are truly those things you would use in various ways, at different times to promote your brand.
+There are many more items a person could add to this list but hopefully this can begin to paint the picture for you.
+Marketing assets are just those things you would use in various ways, at different times to promote your brand.
 Sometimes they are digital assets and other times they are physical assets.

 What Do I Do with All of My Marketing Assets?